University of Leeds

 CALL FOR PAPERS

-The Call for Papers is now available: click here to read the CFP as a PDF
+The provisional conference programme is now available.
+Click here to read the programme as a PDF

 Thanks to generous funding from the British Academy and Leverhulme Trust, there is no fee to attend the Reworking Georgic conference.
 However, numbers are strictly limited so advance registration is essential.
-The link to register will be available here soon.
+Click here to register.

 Registration includes lunch as well as tea and coffee on both days of the conference.
 It also includes a ticket for the poetry and prose reading on Monday night at The Leeds Library.

-If you are not attending the conference but would like to attend the reading, please book through The Leeds Library (details to follow soon).
+If you are not attending the conference but would like to attend the reading, please book through The Leeds Library here.
 Delegates who have registered for the conference do not need to register for the reading separately.

 Access to the University is easiest from the City Centre, and from the Headingley/Hyde Park areas.
 There are several hotels in Leeds City Centre.
 We recommend the Queens Hotel (next to the train station).
 There is also an Ibis and an Ibis Styles and several Premier Inns in the city centre, not far from the University.
 There are several hotels in Headingley, including Haley’s Hotel (recommended) and a Premier Inn.